flecox/itcrowd/README.md

 This is a test project to show abilities in Python, Django and Rest apis:
-The Main Idea is to create a rest api interface for CRUD movies information. relating Persons with Movies, persons will be the directors, actors and producers of movies:
+The Main Idea is to create a rest api interface for CRUD movies information.
+Relating Persons with Movies, persons will be the directors, actors and producers of movies:

 * The content (Movies an Persons) can only be added/updated/deleted if User is logged in.
 * The content can be obtained with out being logged in